lrug/lrug.org/source/meetings/2018/december/index.html.md

 > model, method lookup — she's about to discover that she really has no
 > clue.

-{::coverage year="2018" month="december" talk="the-case-of-the-missing-method-—-a-ruby-mystery-story" /}
+{::coverage year="2018" month="december" talk="the-case-of-the-missing-method-a-ruby-mystery-story" /}

 ## The problem with compiling Ruby